 License to Purchase and Pistol Sales Records Information

-You may obtain a license to purchase from the Ann Arbor Police Department regardless if you are a resident of the city or not.
+You may obtain a license to purchase (Microsoft Word document) from the Ann Arbor Police Department regardless if you are a resident of the city or not.
 If you obtained the license to purchase here, you MUST return the MSP copy of the form here.
 If you obtained a pistol sales record, either because you received it at the point of sale from a retail federal firearms licensed person/entity or are a concealed pistol license holder purchasing a pistol, you MUST submit the MSP copy to the law enforcement agency that has jurisdiction over the residence indicated on the pistol sales record form.
 The AAPD WILL NOT accept nonresident pistol sales records.
 Having an Ann Arbor mailing address does not necessarily mean that you are a resident of the City of Ann Arbor, so please verify that you are a resident of the city prior to submitting the pistol sales record.
 Also, if you have recently moved, please be sure your ID (driver's license, state ID card) is updated prior to purchasing your pistol so that the address on the pistol sales record matches the address on your ID.
 This will help alleviate any confusion over which law enforcement agency has jurisdiction in accepting your pistol sales record.

 After you have verified that you need to turn in your Pistol Sales Record or License to Purchase with the Ann Arbor Police Pistol Registration office, you may bring the paperwork in person to the Ann Arbor Police Department, which is located on the second floor of the Justice Center.